 With Apache, It is very easy to gain access into this activity log through updating your “mod_log_config” module.
 It will basically tell you what the users are doing when they happen to touch your server.

 Due to the fact that your web server does handle all requests of server/browser to your website, it is very important to provide it with a secure SSL certificate.
-The good thing about this SSL certificate is that it can be acquired for free.
-As this is very important than ever before, you ought to get any hosting provider who will have the capacity to do quality work for you.
-This is if you do not have the technical capacity to do these configurations by yourself.
+The good thing about this SSL certificate is that it can be acquired for free using letsencrypt, they have documentation for multiple different Linux distributions.

 After getting the additional protection of the SSL’s encryption, the web server also needs to be fortified with a solid firewall.
 In the case of Apache, this means you need to turn on the ModSecurity.
 In order for you to make this installation your server, then execute the following on command prompt:

 When the firewall becomes live, a number of various malicious activities will be prevented from reaching to your server such as the session hijacking, SQL injection, and cross-site scripting among others.